 4.11 This policy will be implemented through the management of planning applications by Milton Keynes City Council.
 Other proposals for limited infill development will be considered against the requirements of Policy H2.

 4.12 The revised development boundary can be seen on the plan below, detailing where the boundary has been expanded to take a consistent approach towards the inclusion of garden land.
 The expansion of the boundary should also allow a degree of sensitive infill development to occur, which will continue the organic growth of the village and take some development pressure away from the Conservation Area.

-Figure 7: Revised development boundary
+Figure 6: Revised development boundary

 - 4.13 It is notable that Emberton has grown by 12 net additional dwellings in approximately 10 years, through infilling and small-scale development.
-Any future infilling opportunities should be sensitively located and carefully designed to ensure that the character and setting of the Conservation Area, the setting of a listed building, or an important gap view are maintained. - 4.14 Future development, either allocated, delivered through conversions or on windfall sites, should fulfil the requirements of the policies within this plan, particularly those relating to the character and design to ensure that the special character of Emberton that contributes towards the appeal of living within the village is not lost or eroded. - 4.15 In addition to windfall development, the Neighbourhood Plan includes a housing allocation at Harvey Drive.
+Any future infilling opportunities should be sensitively located and carefully designed to ensure that the character and setting of the Conservation Area, the setting of a listed building, or an important gap view are maintained. - 4.14 Future development, either allocated, delivered through conversions or on windfall sites, should fulfil the requirements of the policies within this plan, particularly those relating to the character and design to ensure that the special character of Emberton that contributes towards the appeal of living within the village is not lost or eroded.
+Development proposals will be expected to be high quality, beautiful, and sustainable in accordance with the NPPF. - 4.15 In addition to windfall development, the Neighbourhood Plan includes a housing allocation at Harvey Drive.
 This site represents an opportunity to deliver new housing that benefits our community and can be sensitively designed to enhance the character of the village.